 Yep thats me, the “Secondhand Answer Man” way back around 1970 standing in front of the Grand Canyon, and the woman next to me, well she is the one that started it all, her name was Bonnie and I knew her as Mom.

-Bonnie, a mother of four children, two girls and two boys was an amazing mother.
+My mother had four children, two girls and two boys and she was an amazing mother.
 She grew up during the depression having nearly nothing, she would tell me about eating potatoes for days on end because that was what they could afford.
 Growing up with nothing made her appreciate everything in life.
 She was the most simple and yet caring person I have ever met.

-Because of this gift I have decided to start this journey of blogging and sharing my stories with you and I hope that you will share your stories with me.
+Because of this gift I have decided to start this journey, a journey of sharing and teaching In hopes that you my secondhand friend will find and grow your passion for the secondhand lifestyle.
+Who know, it may help you decorate your home, enhance and build your fashion sense, maybe even help you grow create a second hand business.
+Whatever it is I hope that you will share your Secondhand stories with me.

 One final note, I have two children, Sam and Taylor whom I love to death.
 My daughter Taylor has the gift and I know that my mother is smiling down on her and guiding her on her thrifting journey.
 I hope that she will join me in sharing her gift and maybe we can help you find your secondhand eye.